Juandr0/Fooddelivery/README.md

 # WoopWoop
-A fooddelivery app assignment, where developers works with project managers for the first time.
+A fooddelivery app assignment where developers works with project managers for the first time.

 Courses:
 -Android Development, 2022